-On a short break (three or four nights) from our canal boat hire base at Silsden, near Keighley, narrowboat holiday-makers can head west towards Liverpool to the attractive village of Gargrave in North Yorkshire - a journey which takes seven hours, passing through just three locks.
+On a short break (three or four nights) from our canal boat hire base at Silsden, near Keighley, you can head west towards Liverpool to the attractive village of Gargrave in North Yorkshire – a journey which takes seven hours, passing through just three locks.

 Heading away from Silsden with its attractive canalside warehouses, the route overlooks Airedale’s steep green hills, wooded in places.
 A series of swing bridges characterise this section of the canal, each needing to be unlocked and lifted.

 Within two miles, the canal passes through the village of Kildwick, with its 17th century coaching inn close to the canal, The White Lion.

 Continuing on along the valley of the River Aire, with stunning views of the surrounding countryside, two miles later the village of Bradley has an excellent pub a quarter-of-a-mile from the canal – The Slaters Arms, serving homemade food and real ale.